jeevandongre/calm-public-lib/Calm-Sample-Blueprints/Puppet-master/README.md

 ## Quick Start
- 1. Upload the buleprint to calm.
+ 1. Upload the blueprint to calm.
  2. Change provider details in overview tab.
  3. Change Credentials for puppet-master under credentials tab.
  4. Deploy the blueprint.